NextronSystems/analysis-cockpit-manual/basic-concepts/events.rst

 ``>Events\Mached Signatures``

-This seciont shows all signatures that have been matched by the events in your Analysis Cockpit.
+This section shows all signatures that have been matched by the events in your Analysis Cockpit.
 The section provides swift identification of new issues.